E1isaveta/Analysis/Games/README copy 3.md

 the average user ratings for the Action and Sports genres are different.
 The analysis used Student's t-test for independent samples.

 Keywords - Data Processing, Histogram, Boxplot, Statistical Test, Student Criterion, game analyst, product analyst, gamedev analyst

+Status - Finished

+Conclusion - Gaming platforms are developing quite quickly and it makes no sense to build forecasts based on a long period, a couple of years is enough.
+Based on the data obtained, we can say that there is no universal "product" in the gaming industry.
+Everything depends on different factors.